-What Is The Mustang Shelby GT-H?Last Updated August 4, 2019
+What Is the Mustang Shelby GT-H?Last Updated February 5, 2020

 Ford and Hertz teamed up in 1966 for a "Rent-a-Racer" promotion with the "H" in Shelby GT-H standing for Hertz.
 The promotion was revived two more times, once 40 years after the first promotion in 2006 and again in 2016.